wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 "Fifteen cycles.
 End sequence."

 Ivy let the cadence fade, feeling the lantern's light return to normal illumination.
 The chalk lines still glowed faintly, evidence that the binding was maintaining itself through the bridge's structure.
-The seam hadn't been eliminated—that would require larger-scale intervention—but it had been contained and redirected.
+The seam hadn't been eliminated; that would require larger-scale intervention; but it had been contained and redirected.

 "Good work," Cole said, and for the first time since she'd met him, his approval sounded genuine rather than grudging.
 "Clean binding, proper duration, no wobble in the cadence despite the interference."